The Devil Wears Prada (band): With Roots Above and Branches Below (2008–2010)

-As well as performing at the main stage of Warped Tour 2009, The Devil Wears Prada as well played at the iMatter Festival in Elmira, New York.
+As well as performing at the main stage of Warped Tour 2009, The Devil Wears Prada played at the iMatter Festival in Elmira, New York.
 On June 13, they performed the song "Danger: Wildman" for the first time in concert.
 Vocalist Mike Hranica managed a clothing company called Shipshape Roolz Clothing in which he sponsored and endorsed bands.
 A fraction of Shipshape's scale money was donated to charities such as Skate 4 Cancer.
 As of September 29, 2009, the clothing line was shut down and its online store changed its name to Traditiona, due to "legal issues".
 From November 23 to December 21, 2009, the band toured with All That Remains and from February 4 to March 21, 2010, they were included on a tour headlined by Killswitch Engage and opened by Dark Tranquillity.

 At the beginning of 2010, it was announced that The Devil Wears Prada were voted as 2009's Band of the Year by readers of Alternative Press and appeared on the cover.
 On February 12, 2010, the group confirmed the production for the "Assistant to the Regional Manager" music video, this led to its release on April 6, 2010, where it was premiered on Headbangers Ball.